 The best part about making your own soil for starting seeds is that you can experiment with different mixes.
 If you find that your seed flats are drying out too quickly, next time add more vermiculite to the mix.
 If your flats are staying too soggy, then add more perlite to your mix.

 - Seed Starting Equipment & Supplies

 - Tips For Starting Seeds Indoors

-- How To Test Viability Of Old Seeds
+- How To Test Viability Of Garden Seeds

 Products I Use To Make DIY Seed Starting Mix: